inkline/inkline/packages/inkline.io/pages/docs/forms/validation/methods.md

 # Form Methods
-The form validation framework wouldn't be complete without dynamically added fields and groups.
+The form validation framework wouldn't be complete without dynamically added fields and groups. {.lead}

 Inkline provides a simple API for adding and removing fields.

 ### Object Group Operations
 Just like Arrays, Objects can be manipulated and kept up to date using a custom API.
 You can use the `set` method to update an object field.
 To enable reactivity, we'll need to also pass in the current Vue instance inside the options to take advantage of it's internal methods.